Yusuffrih/PianoBop/README.md

 * Feedback on how they are doing in the game
 * Button feedback for every button pressed or click they make through audio and visual

+### Features Yet To Be Implemented
+* Giving the use the option to choose different difficulty levels
+* Have a song played through the piano for the user to attempt to repeat